Robert-van-Engelen/Forth500/manual.md

       language CASE ↲
       ...

+Forth constants, variables and values contain data.
+Data words are added to the dictionary with `CREATE` followed by words to allocate space for the data.
+The word created returns the address pointing to its data:

+    CREATE data ↲
+    data . ↲
+    <address> OK[0]

+In this example `data` has no data allocated or stored, it just returns the address of the location where the data would reside.
+Because addresses of words in the dictionary are unique, we can use this mechanism to create "symbolic" enumerations to replace constants (and save some space):

+    CREATE english ↲
+    CREATE spanish ↲
+    CREATE french ↲
+    english TO language ↲

+Working with `CREATE` to create data types and data structures is a more advanced topic.
+See [CREATE and DOES>](#create-and-does) for details.
+See also example [enums](#enums) for a more elaborate example.

 Earlier we saw the `DO`-`LOOP`.
 The loop iterates until its internal loop counter when incremented *equals* the final value.
 For example, this loop executes `hello` 10 times: